oxedium-protocol/oxedium/README.md

 1. Deposit a single asset into a vault.
 2. Traders rebalance vaults using the balancer mechanism.
 3. Earn trading fees without worrying about impermanent loss.
-4. Dynamic Unstake Fee: When withdrawing LP tokens, a 2% fee may be applied if the vault’s current liquidity drops below 50% of its initial liquidity.
+4. **Dynamic Unstake Fee:** When withdrawing LP tokens, a 2% fee may be applied if the vault’s current liquidity drops below 50% of its initial liquidity.
 The fee is sent to the treasury to protect vault stability and safeguard remaining users’ funds.
+5. **Dynamic Swap Fee:** Swap fees are applied dynamically to protect vault liquidity and ensure fair trading:
+   - Base Fee: Applied when tokens are swapped from a balanced or surplus vault.
+   - Increased Fee: Applied when tokens are withdrawn from a low-liquidity (deficit) vault.
+   - Maximum Fee (x500): If the swap amount exceeds 10% of the vault’s current liquidity, the fee is capped at 500× the base fee.

 > Join the existing flow of liquidity on Solana and extract yield from it effortlessly.

 ---